Man of Steel (film): Box office

-Man of Steel grossed $291 million in the United States and Canada, and $377 million in other territories, for a worldwide total of $668 million, making it the highest-grossing solo Superman film of all time and the second-highest when adjusting for inflation.
+Man of Steel grossed $291 million in the United States and Canada, and $379.1 million in other territories, for a worldwide total of $670.1 million, making it the highest-grossing solo Superman film of all time and the second-highest when adjusting for inflation.
 It is also the second-highest-grossing reboot of all time behind The Amazing Spider-Man.
-Deadline Hollywood calculated the net profit of the film to be $42.7 million, when factoring together all expenses and revenues, making it the ninth most profitable release of 2013.
-The film earned $116.6 million on its opening weekend, including $17.5 million from IMAX theaters.
+Deadline Hollywood calculated the film's net profit as $42.7 million, when factoring together all expenses and revenues, making it the ninth most profitable release of 2013.
+The film earned $128.7 million on its opening weekend, including $17.5 million from IMAX theaters, making it the biggest of such openings for a standalone Superman film.
 Man of Steel earned an additional $120 million from DVD and Blu-ray sales.

 Man of Steel made $12 million from a Thursday night Walmart screening program, and an additional $9 million from midnight shows.
 This marked Warner Bros.' third-highest advance night/midnight opening, and the biggest advance night/midnight debut for a non-sequel.
 The film eventually earned $44 million during its opening Friday (including midnight grosses) and $56.1 million when the Thursday night showings are included.
 The opening-day gross was the second-highest for a non-sequel, and the 20th-largest overall.
 Its opening weekend gross of $116.6 million was the third-highest of 2013, behind Iron Man 3 ($174.1 million) and The Hunger Games: Catching Fire ($158.1 million), and the third-highest among non-sequels, behind Marvel's The Avengers ($207.4 million) and The Hunger Games ($152.5 million).
 It also broke Toy Story 3's record ($110.3 million) for the highest weekend debut in June (the record was again broken two years later by Jurassic World's opening gross of $208.8 million).
 However, on its second weekend, Man of Steel's box office fell almost 65%–68% if the Thursday night gross is included—putting it in third place, behind Monsters University and World War Z. Box Office Mojo called it an "abnormally large drop," close to the second-weekend decline for Green Lantern.

 Man of Steel earned $73.3 million on its opening weekend from 24 countries, which includes $4.2 million from 79 IMAX theaters, setting a June opening-weekend record for IMAX.
 The film set an opening-day record in the Philippines with $1.66 million.
 In the United Kingdom, Ireland and Malta, the film earned $5.6 million on its opening day and £11.2 million ($17.47 million) on its opening weekend.
 Its biggest opener outside the United States was in China, with $25.9 million in four days (Thursday to Sunday).
 In total earnings, its three largest countries after North America are China ($63.4 million), the United Kingdom, Ireland and Malta ($46.2 million) and Australia ($22.3 million).